• Agents

 # {"id": 2, "name": "Client Portal", "owner_id": "..."}]

 Anyone with the anon key (which is public by design) can pull every project in your database.
-This is the exact pattern behind the Lovable RLS vulnerability (CVE-2025-48757) that exposed 170+ apps.
+This is the exact pattern behind CVE-2025-48757 — the Lovable RLS misconfiguration that exposed data across a long list of deployed apps earlier this year.
+The anon key isn't the problem.
+The missing row-level policy is.

 Finding 3: Service role key in the client bundle